 You will be looked after by a knowledgeable and caring team of skilled doctors, technicians and nurses.
 You will regularly meet with your care team and establish a special relationship built on trust.
 Our staff are here to help you.

 Centre OTIUM offers care, support and counselling for patients and loved ones affected by cancer.
-It also offers a cancer rehabilitation programme, approved by the Ligue suisse contre le cancer (Swiss cancer league), to improve the quality of life of people affected by the disease and help and support them in their return to daily life.
+It also offers a cancer rehabilitation program, approved by the Ligue suisse contre le cancer (Swiss cancer league), to improve the quality of life of people affected by the disease and help and support them in their return to daily life.

 Please visit the Centre OTIUM website for further information